mohamedsorour1998/MarketX/MarketX-backend/README.md

 * `is_complete`
 * `payment_method`

 ## Documentation

-This README serves as a user manual and technical documentation for the project.
+This README servesas a user manual and technical documentation for the project.
+Please refer to the [Django documentation](https://docs.djangoproject.com/en/stable/) and the [Django Rest Framework documentation](https://www.django-rest-framework.org/) for further information on working with Django and DRF, respectively.

+For implementing `AbstractBaseUser`, consult the [official Django documentation on custom user models](https://docs.djangoproject.com/en/4.1/topics/auth/customizing/#substituting-a-custom-user-model).
+Additionally, you may want to check out the [Django Rest Framework SimpleJWT documentation](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/index.html) for information on working with token-based authentication.

+For the `django-cors-headers` library, consult the [official documentation](https://github.com/adamchainz/django-cors-headers) for more information on CORS and how to configure it properly in your project.